-There are, however, three new projects that have been added to the Capital Projects list: 1) Vehicle Storage Facility; 2) On-Site Reclaimed Water Project; and 3) initiating the process of relocating the Town offices to the Community Center Site.
-Those projects are identified on the CIP listing in purple.
+Facility; 2) On-Site Reclaimed Water Project; and 3) initiating the process of relocating the Town offices to the Community Center Site.
+All new projects are identified on the CIP listing in purple.

 The Vehicle Storage Facility has been discussed for a number of years and consists of modest covered storage facility to be located at WWTP2.
 The facility will be utilized to house all district rolling assets into a single location protected from the elements and harmful UV rays.
 This project is estimated at between \$100,000 and \$150,000.
 The proposed project budget has been set at \$150,000.